dlsso/blockchain-developer-bootcamp-final-project/README.md

 3. Run `yarn start` from client directory (many warnings will show, a side effect of the truffle react box not being up to date enough to play nice with my IPFS library)
 4. Open your browser, go to MetaMask, select Localhost 8545 as your network, do Import Account and paste the private key you copied earlier.
 You should see near 100 ETH.
 4. Navigate to `http://localhost:3000/`, you will see a 3ID Connect popup
-5. Click connect to existing ID and choose to link `did:3:kjzl…8dj8438vv`, signing any MetaMask request
+5. On the popup click connect to existing ID and choose to link `did:3:kjzl…8dj8438vv`, signing any MetaMask requests
 6. Congrats, you are now running the project and should see the create puzzle form and any existing puzzles!

 ## Running your smart contract unit tests and which port a local testnet should be running on